 Since hosting is free, you can create as many videos as you like and funnel those traffic to your main site for people to check out the details of your course.

 (5) Marketing Tools

-At some point, you may need to create designs – whether it’s for a website logo, course outlines or eBook covers.
+At some point, you may need to create designs – whether it’s for a website logo, course outlines, or eBook covers.
 Hiring a professional can cost you a bomb, so why not do it yourself?
-Canva is my go-to graphic design app because they are easy to use and have plenty of stock images to choose from.
+Canva is my go-to graphic design app because they are easy to use and has plenty of stock images to choose from.